Syston railway station: Early history

-A replacement station was opened in 1874 when the Midland Main Line was increased from two to four tracks.
+A replacement station was opened in 1874, when the Midland Main Line was increased from two to four tracks.

 Closure

-The station closed on 4 March 1968.
-The station building, having been hidden by fencing for many years, was later dismantled and rebuilt at Midland Railway - Butterley with the help of David Wilson Homes, who erected a housing estate over the old station land in 2006.
+The station was closed on 4 March 1968.
+The station building, having been hidden by fencing for many years, was later dismantled and rebuilt at the Midland Railway - Butterley with the help of David Wilson Homes, which erected a housing estate over the old station land in 2006.

 Reopening

-The station reopened on 27 May 1994 as part of phase one of the Ivanhoe Line.
+The station reopened on 27 May 1994, as part of phase one of the Ivanhoe Line.

 Express trains do not stop at Syston, as the single platform is on the bidirectional "slow" line adjacent to the main line.
 Trains on the line to and from Peterborough do not call at the station either, although it is possible for them to do so.

-Network Rail adopted a Route Utilisation Strategy for freight in 2007 which will create a new cross country freight route from Peterborough (East Coast Main Line) to Nuneaton (West Coast Main Line).
-One of the next stages (around 2013) will create additional lines through Leicester during a re-signalling scheme, during this time Syston station will be rebuilt.
+Network Rail adopted a Route Utilisation Strategy for freight in 2007, which aimed to create a new cross-country freight route from Peterborough (East Coast Main Line) to (West Coast Main Line).
+One of the next stages was to create additional lines through Leicester during a resignalling scheme; during this time, Syston station will be rebuilt.

 Facilities

-The station is unstaffed and facilities are limited although there is a self-service ticket machine for ticket purchases and a shelter on the platform.
+The station is unstaffed and facilities are limited; there is a self-service ticket machine for ticket purchases and a shelter on the platform.

-There is a small car park as well as bicycle storage available at the station.
-Step-free access is available to the platform at the station.
+There is a car park with 61 spaces and bicycle storage available at the station.
+There is step-free access to the platform.

 Services

-All services at Syston are operated by East Midlands Railway using Class 158 and 170 DMUs.
+All services at Syston are operated by East Midlands Railway, using and diesel multiple units.

-The typical off-peak service in trains per hour is:
+The typical off-peak service in trains per hour (tph) is: